eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ### 2.1 Identification and authentication to access online services

-The EUDI Wallet is primarily designed to facilitate secure user identification and authentication at a high Level of Assurance (LoA) for various online services, both public and private.
+The EUDI Wallet ecosystem is primarily designed to facilitate secure User identification and authentication at a high Level of Assurance (LoA) for various online services, both public and private.
 This capability is crucial, as it allows Relying Parties to confidently verify the identity of Users they interact with.

-In this specific use case, a User employs the EUDI Wallet to authenticate with their identity accessing online services by using high-security authentication.
+In this specific use case, a User employs their Wallet Unit to authenticate with their identity accessing online services by using high-security authentication.
 This process involves the use of multiple identity verification methods.
 The User is particularly mindful of the privacy and security concerns associated with sharing person identification data (PID) online.
-Their primary goals include reliably identifying themselves to services that demand user identification while maintaining control over the sharing of their personal data.
+Their primary goals include reliably identifying themselves to services that demand User identification while maintaining control over the sharing of their personal data.

-This scenario covers the complete lifecycle of the EUDI Wallet from the User\'s perspective.
+This scenario covers the complete lifecycle of the Wallet Unit from the User\'s perspective.
 It spans from acquiring a valid Wallet Unit to the process of identifying and authenticating themselves for an online service.
 The focus here is on a practical remote same-device flow (as detailed in [Section 4.2.2](#422-attestation-presentation-flows) and [4.2.3](#423-mobile-apps-and-web-browsers)).
 In this context, a User utilises a single device for both securing their session and accessing the service, ensuring a streamlined and secure experience.

 Details on PID issuance requirements, the PID attribute schema, and the Trust Infrastructure are further elaborated in the respective chapters - specifically [Chapter 3](#3-ecosystem) - Ecosystem, [Chapter 5](#5-attestations) - Attestations and [Chapter 6](#6-trust-model) - Trust Model, [Annex 2](annexes/annex-2/annex-2-high-level-requirements.md) (High level requirements in \[Topic 2\], \[Topic 10\] and \[Topic 23\], and [Annex 3.1](annexes/annex-3/annex-3.01-pid-rulebook.md) - PID Rulebook.

 ### 2.2 Qualified electronic signature

-The EUDI Wallet shall enable users to create qualified electronic signatures or seals.
-This goal can be reached by using the authentication and signature / seal capabilities of the EUDI Wallet as a part of a local QSCD, or a remote QSCD managed by a QTSP \[Topic16\] and
+The Wallet Unit shall enable Users to create qualified electronic signatures or seals.
+This goal can be reached by using the authentication and signature / seal capabilities of the Wallet Unit as a part of a local QSCD, or a remote QSCD managed by a QTSP \[Topic16\] and
 \[Topic 37\].

 ### 2.3 Mobile Driving Licence

-A significant use case for the EUDI Wallet involves allowing Users to acquire, store, and present a mobile Driving Licence (mDL) as an attestation to prove their driving privileges.
-In this use case, the User employs an EUDI Wallet to present a mDL to a Relying Party (e.g., the Traffic Police).
+A significant use case for the Wallet Unit involves allowing Users to acquire, store, and present a mobile Driving Licence (mDL) as an attestation to prove their driving privileges.
+In this use case, the User employs a Wallet Unit to present a mDL to a Relying Party (e.g., the Traffic Police).

 The use case description concentrates on proximity supervised and unsupervised flows, which involve scenarios where the User is physically near a Relying Party, and the mDL attribute exchange and disclosure occurs using proximity technologies (e.g., NFC, Bluetooth).
-The two proximity flows have one significant difference: in the supervised flow, the EUDI Wallet presents mDL attributes to a human Relying Party or under their supervision (who may also use a device); whereas in the unsupervised flow, the EUDI Wallet presents mDL attributes to a machine without human oversight.
+The two proximity flows have one significant difference: in the supervised flow, the Wallet Unit presents mDL attributes to a human Relying Party or under their supervision (who may also use a device); whereas in the unsupervised flow, the Wallet Unit presents mDL attributes to a machine without human oversight.

 (Q)EAA issuance requirements, mDL attribute schema and Trust Infrastructure details are further detailed specifically in [Chapter 3](#3-ecosystem) - Ecosystem, [Chapter 5](#5-attestations) - Attestations, and in [Annex 2](annexes/annex-2/annex-2-high-level-requirements.md) - \[Topic 2\], \[Topic 3\], \[Topic 10\] and \[Topic 23\].